vaaale/chatterbox-streaming/README.md

 See `example_tts_stream.py` for more examples.

 ## Example metrics
-Here are the example metrics for streaming latency on a 4090
+Here are the example metrics for streaming latency on a 4090 using Linux
 - Latency to first chunk: 0.472s
 - Received chunk 1, shape: torch.Size([1, 24000]), duration: 1.000s
 - Audio playback started!